wangeditor-team/wangeditor-usage-doc-en/docs/pages/05-Content check/03-Video check.md

 editor.config.linkImgCheck = function(video) {
         // Have three case

 		// 1.
-If return true,mean that check access.
+If return true,mean that check passed.
     return true
 		//2.
-If return string, mean that check not access. this case editor will stop insert video, and alert error info(that is return string)
+If return string, mean that check failed. this case editor will stop insert video, and alert error info(when return string).
-        // return 'video have xxx error'
+        // return 'video have xxx error'.

-		// If return undefined, mean that check not access. this case editor will stop insert video.
+		// If return undefined, mean that check failed. this case editor will stop insert video.
  		// In this case, you can customize error info.
 }